clement2019/Darey.io-pbl/Lamp-Stack.md

 Now although the website is ready, but I still need to make website root have some content to serve. web root /var/www/projectlamp is still empty

- Meaning ran this command to affect that
+ Meaning i ran this command to affect that

 sudo echo 'Hello LAMP from hostname' $(curl -s http://169.254.169.254/latest/meta-data/public-hostname) 'with public IP' $(curl -s http://169.254.169.254/latest/meta-data/public-ipv4) > /var/www/project lamp/index.html